alexyy802/waifucord/docs/api.rst

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`abc.GuildChannel` or :class:`Object` with an ID.

-        When this is the action, the type of :attr:`~AuditLogEntry.extra` is either a :class:`Role` or :class:`Member`.
+        When this is the action, the type of :attr:`~AuditLogEntryuwura` is either a :class:`Role` or :class:`Member`.
 If the object is not found then it is a :class:`Object` with an ID being filled, a name, and a ``type`` attribute set to either ``'role'`` or ``'member'`` to help